 Neil Andersson started playing guitar in high school and in 1964 joined the famous Northwest rock group the Wailers.
 As a guitarist, he has done session work and played in many groups – recording for United Artists, Janus Records, Etiquette Records, and Modern Hot Records.
 He is a member of the Northwest Music Hall of Fame.
 In 1993 he began a collaboration with Dudley Hill that led to the formation of the jazz group Pearl Django; Pearl Django subsequently recorded 10 CDs and maintains its own record label, Modern Hot Records.
 Neil also released a solo disc, C’est si bon, as well as two collaborations with fellow guitarist Peter Pendras: Malibu Manouche and As the Crow Flies.
 In 2010 Neil retired from Pearl Django to focus on art and other musical endeavors.

-In his hometown of Port Angeles, WA, Spencer began playing the bass at the age of ten.
+In his hometown of Port Angeles, WA, Spencer Hoveskeland began playing the bass at the age of ten.
 He later attended Western Washington University, where he had the unique opportunity to study with former member of the Bill Evan’s Trio, Chuck Isreals.
-Currently, he performs, tours and records with his wife, Tracy in the Bottom Line Duo, a dynamic cello and bass chamber group.
+He performs, tours and records with his wife, Tracy in the Bottom Line Duo, a dynamic cello and bass chamber group.
 They have toured around the world and performed in venues such as Carnegie Hall and the Kennedy Center.
-Spencer recently released a CD of original Jazz compositions, entitled Harbinger.
+Spencer has released a CD of original Jazz compositions, entitled Harbinger.